Last modified 19 February 2015

 Remove pretzels from refrigerator and dip each for 30 seconds in the prepared solution.
 Be sure to get all sides of the pretzels in the dip.
 Remove each pretzel from the solution with a plastic slotted spoon and place on greased or parchment-paper-lined baking sheet.
 Make CERTAIN that lye-dipped pretzels do not come in contact with metal!
 I've noticed the dipped pretzels turn from white to a very pale yellow.
 That's nothing compared to what will happen to metal if it comes in contact with lye solution!
 The combination can generate hydrogen gas, which is a Bad Thing since it's explosive, especially if you're cooking with fire.
 Remember the Hindenberg!
 Let's not make any explosions.
 Keep lye away from all metal, just in case.

 Sprinkle pretzels with salt by hand.
 Using a spoon to sprinkle salt will waaaay over-salt the pretzels!
 For that matter, it's easy enough to over-salt them by hand.
 Make a deep cut through the thick part of the pretzel horizontally with a plastic-bladed lamé, not a metal cutting edge.
 Metal and lye again: nonono.
-Heat oven to 375°F. Let pretzels rest for 15 minutes.
+Pre-heat oven to 375°F. Let pretzels rest for 15 minutes.
 They will continue to rise a bit.

 Bake pretzels for 20-25 minutes, or until deep golden brown.